Soap2G/ml2021/README.md

 # ml2021
-Repository with the source code of the 2 competitions
+Repository with the source code for the 2 competitions